gbaeke/crossplane/README.md

 flux create source helm crossplane --url https://charts.crossplane.io/stable --export
 ```

-Create the HelmRelease with:
+Create the HelmRelease and export it.

 ```
 flux create hr crossplane \
     --target-namespace=crossplane-system \
     --create-target-namespace=true \
     --source=HelmRepository/crossplane \
-    --chart=crossplane
+    --chart=crossplane --export
 ```

+The result was added to the repo with some changes.

-Create the Flux Config
+## Create the Flux Config

 You can use the portal to add a GitOps configuration:
-- add the repo with username and PAT as password
+- add the repo with username and PAT as password (if private)
 - create a kustomization that uses the infra folder
+- add extra kustomizations if needed

 When you do this via the portal, Flux will be installed on the cluster automatically.